Democrats abandon comprehensive energy bill

 Sen. Lindsey Graham, R-S.C., had been negotiating with Kerry and Sen. Joe Lieberman, I-Conn., for months, but Graham withdrew his support in May, saying it was impossible to pass the legislation because of disagreements over offshore drilling and efforts by Democratic leaders to focus on immigration reform.

-Browner said Obama continues to support a comprehensive bill that includes a cap on carbon emissions but that the president supports Reid's decision to go forward with a narrower bill.
+Browner said Obama continues to support a comprehensive bill reflecting a White House view that a carbon cap is needed but that the president supports Reid's decision to go forward with a narrower bill.

-Reid said the new bill will likely focus on holding oil giant BP PLC responsible for the Gulf spill, as well as ways to improve energy efficiency, boost incentives for natural gas vehicles and increase spending on land and water conservation.
+Reid said the new bill will likely focus on holding oil giant BP PLC responsible for the Gulf spill, which some say could spur clean energy action in Congress, as well as ways to improve energy efficiency, boost incentives for natural gas vehicles and increase spending on land and water conservation.

 Sen. Bob Casey, D-Pa., said he was frustrated that Senate leaders were giving up on the carbon tax, but acknowledged that a bill focused on the Gulf oil spill "is probably the best we can do now."
 Casey said he and others would continue to work for a comprehensive approach.

-Sen. Ben Nelson, D-Neb., who opposed the planned carbon tax, said he thought he could support the more limited energy package, but wanted to see the details.
+Sen. Ben Nelson, D-Neb., who opposed the planned carbon tax, said he thought he could support the more limited energy package, but wanted to see the details as debate after a Senate rejection of an EPA curb continued in the chamber.

 Nelson said Reid and Kerry were wise to withdraw the carbon tax, which many environmental groups say is the best way to combat global climate change.